samuelmeuli/action-maven-publish/README.md

           nexus_password: ${{ secrets.nexus_password }}
 ```

-Every time you push to `master`, the action will be executed.
-If your `pom.xml` file contains a non-snapshot version number and all tests pass, your package will be deployed automatically.
+The action will now run every time you push to `master`.

 ## Configuration